Podcastindex-org/podcast-namespace/transcripts/transcripts.md

 This is the initial spec for the podcast transcript format.
 There are four possible formats detailed below.

-* Some transcript implementations are done in-browser.
+Some transcript implementations are done in-browser.
 [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) are required to make these files available from other websites.
 [A CORS tester is available here](https://cors-test.codehappy.dev/), to ensure that transcripts are available within browser-based players.

+The examples given below are just for convenience.
+In production you should ensure you are conforming to the actual spec for each format as defined in it's own documentation.

 <br><br>